 There is a huge emphasis nowadays on the user experience of a website.
 The success of a website is largely dictated by how much trust is felt by the user, and in the context of website, trust is proven by use.

 What is User Experience?

 User experience is something that can relate to any kind of product imaginable.
-For the sake of this blog article though, I’m gonna keep it to digital (in particular, Websites) UX.
+For the sake of this blog post though, I’m gonna keep it to focused on website user experience.

 “User experience (UX) is about how a person feels about using a system.
 User experience highlights the experiential, affective, meaningful and valuable aspects of human-computer interaction (HCI) and product ownership, but it also covers a person’s perceptions of the practical aspects such as utility, ease of use and efficiency of the system.
 User experience is subjective in nature, because it is about an individual’s performance, feelings and thoughts about the system.
 User experience is dynamic, because it changes over time as the circumstances change” – Wikipedia

 Another good definition on that list is number 22:

 “The user experience is the totality of end-users’ perceptions as they interact with a product or service.
 These perceptions include effectiveness (how good is the result?), efficiency (how fast or cheap is it?), emotional satisfaction (how good does it feel?), and the quality of the relationship with the entity that created the product or service (what expectations does it create for subsequent interactions?)” – Kuniavsky (2010)